British line of succession: Next heir to throne as Charles diagnosed with cancer

 Prince William is first in line to the British throne after his father became king.

 Formerly the Duke of Cambridge, William is now known as the Prince of Wales after the Queen’s death.
-He is the first child of King Charles III and when he becomes king, Kate Middleton, the Princess of Wales, will be known as Queen Consort.
+He is the first child of King Charles III and when he becomes king his wife, Kate , the Princess of Wales, will be known as Queen Consort.

 Prince George

-Prince William and Kate Middleton’s first son, Prince George, is second in line to the throne after his father.
+Prince William and Princess Kate’s first son, Prince George, is second in line to the throne after his father.

 Princess Charlotte